zero-to-mastery/resources/Python.md

 - [Learn Python](https://www.learnpython.org/): Get started learning Python with DataCamp's free Intro to Python tutorial.
 Learn Data Science by completing interactive coding challenges and watching videos by expert instructors.

 - [Cracking Codes with Python](https://inventwithpython.com/cracking/): Cracking Codes with Python teaches complete beginners how to program in the Python programming language.
 The book features the source code to several ciphers and hacking programs for these ciphers.

+- [Practice with 100 programming Exercises](https://github.com/darkprinx/100-plus-Python-programming-exercises-extended): Learn Python by practicing it daily.
+This repository has been divided into 25 days, so you can daily practice and learn practically.
+These exercises will immensely help you, especially if you are a beginner.